techiediaries/blog/_posts/2018-01-25-deploying-a-blog-part-3.markdown

 * installed and configured a Symfony installation;
 * created two new database tables: `author` and `blog_post`;
 * allowed users to authenticate with [Auth0](https://auth0.com);
-* and ensured that the authenticated users have `Author` instances associated before using the system.
+* and ensured that the authenticated users have `Author` instances associated with them before using the system.

 [In the second article](https://auth0.com/blog/creating-symfony-blog-part-2/), we covered installing [Bootstrap, a UI framework for web applications](https://getbootstrap.com/), to make the blog engine look nicer visually.
 We also enhanced our blog engine to allow visitors to: